DuPont Experimental Station

 Aerial photo of the Dupont Experimental Station in the summer of 1997.
 The Brandywine Creek is in the immediate foreground and right.
 The stone building in the center of the picture is the original clubhouse of the Dupont Country Club which has now been displaced to the upper left of the photo.
 The Nemours Mansion and Gardens is seen in the upper center.
 Hagley Museum is off the picture to the immediate left.

 The DuPont Experimental Station is the largest research and development facility of DuPont, located on the banks of the Brandywine Creek in Wilmington, Delaware.

 On the morning of January 24, 2007, President George W. Bush became the first US president to visit the Experimental Station.

+As of 2025, the Experimental Station hosts multiple industrial tenants including DuPont, Chemours, Qnity Electronics, IFF, and Celanese, as well as the Innovation Space, an incubator for chemical and biotech startups.

 Overview

 The DuPont Experimental Station was founded as an effort to move the DuPont Company from gunpowder and explosives into chemistry.^{[1]} The site overlooks the original powder mills upon which the company was founded – now Hagley Museum and Library.
 The Experimental Station is located east from Hagley Museum and west-southwest from Nemours Children's Hospital, Delaware.
 The station serves as the primary research and development facility for DuPont.
-It is home to DuPont's Central Research and most other business units of DuPont are also represented on site.
+It is home to DuPont's leveraged engineering and analytical teams, and both business units of DuPont are also represented on site.
 The Experimental Station is where many materials and products were developed by DuPont, including: